409915016/Study-Code/README.md

 # Study-Code
-Some learning time code, does not guarantee the preciseness and accuracy
+Some learning time code, does not true and accuracy.